IkedaLab-Daniel/study-notes-vault/github-foundation-p2/Module-5.md

 When users log into GitHub, they can see the enterprises they belong to—but access to repository data requires SAML reauthentication via the IdP.

+## Unit 3: User authentication
+When it comes to user authentication, security should be the number one consideration that comes to mind.
+Strong security is essential.
+It seems like every month or so, a company reports a data breach.
+Credentials are stolen because of inefficient security processes, or simply because of a lack of up-to-date security features within the company.
+Establishing secure user authentication can be a difficult task if user adoption requires long and frustrating steps to authenticate.

+GitHub Enterprise supports two recommended methods for secure user authentication:
+- SAML Single Sign-On(SSO)
+- Two-Factor Authentication(2FA)

+### SAML SSO Authentication
+SAML(Security Assertion Markup Language) SSO integrates GitHub with your organization’s identity provider (IdP), allowing centralized access control, and improved compliance.
+When enabled, GitHub redirects users to the IdP for authentication before granting access to organization resources.

+### Two-Factor Authentication (2FA)
+2FA adds a second verification step beyond username and password.
+You can require 2FA for organization members, outside collaborators, and billing managers.

+When you require the use of two-factor authentication for your organization, all accounts that don't use 2FA is removed from the organization and lose access to its repositories.
+Accounts that are affected include bot accounts.